 Many companies are coming to realize that an effective environmental, social, and governance (ESG) strategy supports better financial performance and long-term business success.
 As a result, efforts to define and manage ESG issues are rising ever higher on corporate executives’ priority list.

-Embedding ESG concerns into your strategy and risk management program, however, is easier said than done.
-Keep reading to learn more about ESG management and how you can integrate ESG risks into your enterprise risk management framework.
+Including ESG concerns in your strategy and risk management program, however, is easier said than done.
+Keep reading to learn more about ESG risk management and how you can integrate ESG risks into your enterprise risk management framework.

-An ESG program includes a set of operational criteria that go beyond standard business and financial risks that every company faces.
-It allows an organization to develop a business model that is tailored to manage various environmental, social, and governance risks.
+ESG risk management addresses numerous operational criteria that go beyond standard business and financial risks that every company faces.
+An ESG risk management program allows an organization to develop a business model that is tailored to manage various environmental, social, and governance risks.

-The ESG program’s environmental aspect includes monitoring impacts to climate change, reducing emissions, and supply chain sustainability.
+The ESG program’s environmental aspect includes climate change, reducing emissions, and supply chain sustainability.
 Social criteria examine how the business manages labor relations, diversity, and inclusion.
 Governance deals with leadership, internal controls, and ethics to promote greater accountability and transparency.

-The clamor for ESG management has been growing over the past few years, especially since the outbreak of the COVID-19 pandemic.
+The clamor for ESG risk management has been growing for years, and especially since the outbreak of the Covid-19 pandemic.
 ESG issues matter more than ever to investors, customers, stakeholders, employees, communities, and regulators.

 What Risks Can ESG Risk Management Help With?

-An ESG program can help companies identify, manage, and mitigate many crucial risks, including:
+An ESG-informed methodology can help companies identify, manage, and mitigate many crucial risks, including:

 - Greenhouse gas emissions